DIP Online

 The softer mauve

-mouldings would not require being counted as an additional element since they remain
+mouldings would not require being counted as an additional element since they

-the photo is also drawn forward maintaining a positive visual movement.
+in the photo is also drawn forward maintaining a positive visual movement.

 PHOTO 4